PardhuMadipalli/SMS-Syncer/README.md

 - **No Sensitive Logging**: SMS content is not logged or exposed in error messages
 - **Permission Validation**: Proper permission checking and user consent
 - **Secure Permissions**: Uses `BROADCAST_SMS` permission for receiver protection
-- **Selective Encryption**: Topic names (potentially identifying) use EncryptedSharedPreferences with AES256 encryption, filter settings use standard storage
+- **Selective Encryption**: Topic names and passwords use EncryptedSharedPreferences with AES256 encryption, filter settings use standard storage
+- **Message Encryption**: SMS messages are encrypted with AES-256-CBC using user-defined passwords before transmission
 - **Topic Masking**: Topic names are displayed with only first 2 and last 2 characters visible for privacy

 ### Privacy Protection